radiodiagnostica/resnet-cem-histo/PAPER.md

 **Results**: On the training set, the selected model achieved a PR-AUC of 0.9279 (0.8961–0.9544) using the optimized threshold.
 Validation PR-AUC (the model selection metric) was 0.6402 (0.3044–0.9056).
 On the independent-test set, using the optimized threshold (0.755), the network achieved 91.89 % accuracy (86.49–97.30 %), AUC-ROC 0.8078 (0.6482–0.9351), balanced accuracy 0.7000 (0.5500–0.8530) and MCC 0.6047 (0.2961–0.8181).

 **Conclusion**: A ResNet-18 fine-tuned with appropriate handling of class imbalance and utilizing patient-level data splitting can capture CEM features related to HR status, performing well even under pronounced class imbalance.
-The patient-level split provides a robust estimate of generalisability.
 Small single-centre size and the mixture of early and late CEM phases still limit generalisability; larger multi-institution cohorts are required.

 **Keywords**: Breast Cancer, Deep Learning, Contrast-Enhanced Mammogra-phy, Artificial Intelligence, Precision Medicine.